Create Custom Views of your Data

 1. From the top of the table, select the view switcher at the top of the table to reveal the view dropdown.
 If this is a new table, the current view will be the ≡ Grid view.

-2. The options will appear in the View menu on the top of your screen.
+2. The options will appear in the View menu at the top of your screen.
 Go down to the second half of the view dropdown

 3. Select a view type from the options presented for the type of view you’d like to create.